 >>Determination of unknown frequency The sound note of unknown frequency is sounded simultaneously with a note of known frequency which can be adjusted.
 The known frequency is so adjusted that beats are heard.
-The further adjustment is made till beats reduce to zero.
+The further adjustment is made till beat frequency is reduce to zero.
 The two frequencies are now equal. >>The phenomenon of beats can be used to produce low frequency notes used in Jazz orchestra or western music >>Musical instruments can be tuned by noting beats produced when two different instruments when sounded together.
 By adjusting the frequency of one of the instruments, the number of beats is reduced to zero.
 The two instruments are now emitting notes of same frequency.
-The instruments are now in unison with each other.

-VIII•IX•X ICSE • XI(Sc) • XII(Sc) • CET/JEE(M)/NEET • IGCSE •CBSE• IB • HL & SL + A & AS • Engineering Telephone: 9820246760 / 9769479368 • Websites: www.navlakhi.com -or- navlakhi.mobi Nav Email: abhishek@navlakhi.com -or- kunal@navlakhi.com Doppler Effect in Sound:
+The instruments are now in unison with each other and gives pleasant music VIII•IX•X ICSE • XI(Sc) • XII(Sc) • CET/JEE(M)/NEET • IGCSE •CBSE• IB • HL & SL + / Telephone: 9820246760 / 9769479368 • Websites: navlakhi.com / navlakhi.education Email: abhishek@navlakhi.com -or- kunal@navlakhi.com

+Doppler Effect in Sound:

 The apparent change in frequency of sound for a listener whenever there is relative motion between the source and the listener is called Doppler effect in sound.

-Case 1: Source is stationary and observer is moving

-$$n_a = \left(\frac{V + Vo}{V}\right)n$$

-Thus, the apparent frequency increases

-If the observer is moving away from the source then

-$$n_a = \, \Bigl(\frac{V-Vo}{V} \Bigr) n$$

-Thus, the apparent frequency decreases

-Case 2: Observer is stationary and source is moving >> If the source is moving towards the observer then

-$$n_a = \left(\frac{V}{V - Vs}\right)n$$

-Thus, the apparent frequency increases

-If the source is moving away from the observer then

-$$n{a} = \ \left(\frac{V}{V+Vs}\right)n$$

-Thus, the apparent frequency decreases

-NOTE: If there is no relative motion between the observer and source (or both are stationary) then $n_a = n$

-Applications of Doppler's Effect:
+Case 1: Source is stationary and observer is moving If the observer is moving towards the source then $$n_a = \left(\frac{V + Vo}{V}\right)n$$ Thus, the apparent frequency increases If the observer is moving away from the source then $$n_a = \ \Bigl(\frac{V-Vo}{V}\Bigr) n$$ Thus, the apparent frequency decreases Case 2: Observer is stationary and source is moving If the source is moving towards the observer then $$n{a} = \ \left(\frac{V}{V-Vs} \right) n$$ Thus, the apparent frequency increases If the source is moving away from the observer then $$n_a \, = \, \left(\frac{V}{V + Vs} \right) n$$ Thus, the apparent frequency decreases NOTE: If there is no relative motion between the observer and source (or both are stationary) then $n_a = n$ Applications of Doppler's Effect:

 >>The traffic police use speed guns which are fixed for a certain speed.
 If the vehicle passing by passes at a higher speed, then beats are produced and an alarm is initiated.
-Thus Doppler effect is used for speed detection on highways. >>RADAR: It emits continuous high frequency electromagnetic waves called radio waves.
+Thus, Doppler effect is used for speed detection on highways. >>RADAR: It emits continuous high frequency electromagnetic waves called radio waves.
 These waves on hitting the object (like an airplane) will get reflected and mix (super position) with the constant signal to produce beats.
-From this beat frequency the speed of the object can be determined. >>It can also be used to determine the speed of the star.
+From this beat frequency the speed of the object can be determined.
+SONAR (Sound Navigation and Ranging) uses similar principle to determine speed of submarines using a sound source and sensitive microphones. >>It can also be used to determine the speed of the star.
 If the star is moving towards the earth, the spectral lines are more towards violet end of the spectrum of if the star is moving away then the spectral lines are more towards the red end.
-This is called as Doppler shift and helps to determine the speed of the star. >>In colour Doppler sonography, the ultrasonic waves is refracted from the body tissue and can give information about the rate of flow of various fluids including blood.
+This is called as Doppler shift and helps to determine the speed of the star. >>In colour Doppler sonography, the ultrasonic waves are refracted from the body tissue and can give information about the rate of flow of various fluids including blood.
 Limitation: